veronicaflores/veronicaflores.github.io/index.md

 ## About Me

 My name is Veronica Flores and I am a rising sophomore majoring in Computer Science & Engineering from Santa Clara University in California.
 I am also double minoring in Mathematics and Political Science and plan to graduate in Spring 2025.
-In the past, I have researched at [Oregon State University](https://oregonstate.edu/) under the advice of Dr.Stephen Ramsey in the *[ramseylab](https://lab.saramsey.org/)* through the
-Department of Biological Science in the [School of Electrical Engineering and Computer Science](https://eecs.oregonstate.edu/).
-This Summer, I am researching in the Vision, Language, and Learning Lab at Rice University through the CRA-WP DREU Program.
+In the past, I have researched at [Oregon State University](https://oregonstate.edu/) under the advice of Dr.Stephen Ramsey in the *[ramseylab](https://lab.saramsey.org/)* through the Department of Biological Science in the [School of Electrical Engineering and Computer Science](https://eecs.oregonstate.edu/).
+In 2020, I was an Oregon and SW Washington Affiliate Award Winner of the [NCWIT Award for Aspirations in Computing](https://www.aspirations.org/award-programs/apply-for-the-award-for-aic).
+Moreover, this Summer, I am researching in the Vision, Language, and Learning Lab at Rice University through the CRA-WP DREU Program.
 My host is Associate Professor Vicente Ordóñez-Román from the Department of Computer Science at Rice University.

 ## About My Mentor